Department website: https://www.chemistry.wvu.edu/

 Application Deadline:

-- The priority review deadline for all application materials for fall admission is January 1st.
+- The priority review deadline for all application materials for Fall admission is January 1st.

 - Exceptional applicants may be nominated by the Chemistry program for competitive University Fellowships.
 Qualified applicants will be notified if they are nominated.
 More information on WVU fellowships can be found here.